UIDIGI EPROM

 Beacon1Text = !3424.30NS08648.02W#PHG5670/W3,ALn-n Wilson Mtn Alabama 1360ft

-These 2 changes will meet the APRS Protocol to display a Digi Star with the letter "S" overlayed on the symbol.
+This beacon meets the APRS Protocol to display a Digi Star (#) with the letter "S" overlaid on the symbol.
 This will identify your UIDIGI system as operating under the new APRS Paradigm change and signifies the digipeater supports both SSn-n (State) and limited WIDEn-n routing.
 The W3 signifies the digi attempts to limit WIDEn-n for most settings above 3 hops.

 Both Beacon1Text and Beacon2Text should be identical to prevent consumption of many clients LOG files which considered unlike beacons to be a different position and save each entry into the LOG.